Rdevezeaux7685/Final-Project/README.md

 [GitHub Actions](https://github.com/Rdevezeaux7685/Final-Project/actions/workflows/runtests.yml).
 The actions are run automatically at every `push`.

 While the gradle plugin on Intilij works perfectly fine, It seems I am unable to use ./gradlew from the terminal.
-[SOLUTION](#fighting-with-java)
 It is also having the same problem in GitHub actions I created.

 **This was fixed by changing the JAVA version to java 17.**